noalorette/petprep/README.rst

 Acknowledgements
 ----------------
 This work is steered and maintained by the `NiPreps Community <https://www.nipreps.org>`__.
-This work was supported by the Laura and John Arnold Foundation, the NIH (grant NBIB R01EB020740, PI: Ghosh), and NIMH (R24MH114705, R24MH117179, R01MH121867, PI: Poldrack)
+This was supported by the BRAIN Initiative grant (OpenNeuroPET, grant ID 1R24MH120004-01A1); the Novo Nordisk Foundation (OpenNeuroPET, grant ID NN20OC0063277); the Laura and John Arnold Foundation, the NIH (grant NBIB R01EB020740, PI: Ghosh);
+and NIMH (R24MH114705, R24MH117179, R01MH121867, PI: Poldrack)